hrucchetto/bcraapi/README.md

 ## Contact

-You can find me in [LinkedIn](https://www.linkedin.com/in/hugo-rucchetto/).
+You can reach me out in [LinkedIn](https://www.linkedin.com/in/hugo-rucchetto/).